blogarithms/blogarithms.github.io/_posts/2019-03-12-cracking-dp-part-one.md

 Now there are a couple of things we need to ensure we're handling, if we want to port this to DP.

-- No global variables should be modifed in the function
+- No global variables should be modified in the function
 - Simple, memorizable states (state-space reduction)

 And...
 I'd say that's it?